pupilfirst/pupilfirst/docs/users/exporting_data.md

 **Select the students to include in course export**: This option allows you to include either only active students in the course export or all students (including inactive students).

-**Include user standings sheet in the export**: This option allows you to include a sheet that contains all the user standings of the selected students in the export.
+**Include user standings in the export?**: This option allows you to include a sheet that contains all log entries related to the standing of students included in the export.
 This option is only available for _Students_ export.

 Once you're happy with the options, click the _Create Export_ button.